shanto-kumar-saha/Selenium-Java-WebAutomation-Project-Amazon-AllureReport/README.md

 <h2>📝 Description</h2>
 This is an amazon web automation project in Selenium and java.
-In these project, I have used different methods and executed multiple tests. </p>
+In these project, I have used different types of annotations, methods and executed multiple tests with allure Report. </p>

 <h2>📸 Project Screenshots</h2>